shieldgenerator7/DnD-Stories/Library/Spells_DC20.md

 # Death Spotting

-1st-level Divination
+Divination

-Casting Time: 1 bonus action
+Cost: 1 AP + 2 MP

-Range: 30ft
+Range: 6 Spaces

-Components: V, S

 Duration: 24 hours

-Up to 3 creatures you can see within range are warded.
-While they are warded, if they drop to 0 hit points or less, all creatures within 10ft of them take 1d4 radiant damage and are lit up for 1 minute.
-The creature that last hit the warded creature is lit up for 24 hours.
-While a creature is lit up, attack rolls against them have advantage, and they have disadvantage on Dexterity saving throws against harmful spell effects.
+You choose up to 3 target creatures you can see within range and ward them for the duration.
+If a warded target enters Death’s Door, all hostile creatures within 2 Spaces of them take 2 Radiant damage and are Exposed and Weakened for 1 minute.
+The creature that last hit the target is Exposed and Weakened for 1 hour.

 # Eye Ward